Gennaro-Parlato/CSeq/VeriSmart/README.md

 Specifically, with the --config-only option, VeriSmart stops afer writing the configuration file:

-    ./verismart.py --config-only examples/lazy_unsafe.c
+    ./verismart.py --config-only -i examples/lazy_unsafe.c

 Note that the contents of this file depend on any other control parameters such as -l or -p.
-These configuration files can then idependently be used with the --config-file (or -c) option to re-start the verification process;
+These configuration files can then independently be used with the --config-file (or -c) option to re-start the verification process;
 configuration files can also be created manually or by other tools.